How does the human brain decide what information to attend to and what information to ignore?

 Emotional versus Social Relevance versus Novelty

-In another study published in Emotion (2013), we examined brain responses to dynamic emotional facial expressions and comparable nonsocial stimuli (“lottery game”) as a function of stimulus novelty and valence.
-Novelty was conveyed by the presence versus absence of surprise, while novelty was reflected by positive versus negative versus neutral valence.
+In another fmRI study published in Emotion (2013), we examined brain responses to dynamic emotional facial expressions and comparable nonsocial stimuli (“lottery game”) as a function of stimulus novelty and valence.
+Novelty was conveyed by the presence versus absence of surprise, while valence was reflected by positive versus negative versus neutral stimulus content.
 We were especially interested in how the amygdala processes such different kinds of stimulus relevance.

 Our data propose that relevance processing in the human amygdala may not only be modulated by the static versus dynamic nature of stimulus presentation, but also depend on the degree of uncertainty / predictability of information.